Seventeen years ago tonight I walked into the Tabard Inn on what would be my last first date.

 I'd have been on time if I hadn't gone home to change.

-Well, I've contended that for years, but with my current understanding ADHD and my fraught relationship with time, and my jaded view of dating, I probably would've been slightly late anyway.
+Well, I've contended that for years, but with my current understanding of my ADHD and my fraught relationship with time, and my jaded view of dating, I probably would've been slightly late anyway.

 Back then, I didn't wear my glasses all the time, because I could see clearly at distance.
 And so if men hadn't treated me like I was smart when I wore my glasses, and not so smart when I didn't, I wouldn't have started wearing my glasses out at night.